seedante/CardAnimation/README.md

 You can custom animation behavior by set the below properties.

-/// Animation time for a single card animation.
+//Animation time for a single card animation.

 `public var animationsSpeed = 0.2`

-// Defines the card size that will be used. (width, height)
+//Defines the card size that will be used. (width, height)

 `public var cardSize : (width:CGFloat, height:CGFloat)`